Long running times for hypergraph bootstrap percolation: Long running times for simple infections

 The challenge will then be to move to another top or bottom vertex without infecting more than one edge in each step of the process.
 For this purpose, we will introduce, at the end of each stage, a new middle vertex and a special `switching' gadget.
 Each stage of the process will be represented by a tuple of a top vertex $t_i$, a bottom vertex $b_j$, and consecutive middle vertices starting from $m_s$ and ending in $m_\ell$, where $-(n-1)\leq s\leq 0$ and $n\leq \ell\leq 2n$.
 For moving between phases, we will introduce a different type of gadget.

 Let us first describe the first few stages of the process to give a better intuition.
-The first $n$ infection steps will come from a `path' on the middle layer: the edges $t_1m_\ell m_{\ell +1}$ and $b_1m_\ell m_{\ell +1}$ will be present at time zero for all $0\leq \ell \leq n-1$, so once the edge $t_1b_1m_\ell$ becomes infected, it propagates in the next step to $t_1b_1m_{\ell +1}$.
+The first $n$ infection steps will come from a `path' on the middle layer: the edges $t_1m_\ell m_{\ell +1}$ and $b_1m_\ell m_{\ell +1}$ will be present at time zero for all $0\leq \ell \leq n-1$, as well as the edge $t_1b_1m_0$.
+So once the edge $t_1b_1m_\ell$ becomes infected, it propagates in the next step to $t_1b_1m_{\ell +1}$.
 See Figure~\ref{fig:M1} for an illustration.

 After $\Theta(n)$ such infections, we want to swap out $b_1$ to another bottom vertex (labelled $b_{-1}$).
 We do this by making sure that the last infected edge using $b_1$ (namely, the edge $t_1b_1m_n$) makes the middle path longer, that is, it makes the edge $t_1m_nm_{n+1}$ infected in the next step.
 To achieve this, we will have $b_1m_nm_{n+1}$ and $t_1b_1m_{n+1}$ present in the original hypergraph $G_0$; see Figure~\ref{fig:M2}.